ezrosent/frawk/info/overview.md

 that I can't trust Awk to work on a large CSV file where I cannot manually verify that no fields contain embedded `,`s. frawk with the `-i csv` option will properly parse and escape CSV data.
-Awk is a sufficiently expressive language that one could parse the CSV manually, but doing so is both difficult and inefficient.
+Awk is a sufficiently expressive language that one could parse the CSV manually, but doing so is both cumbersome and inefficient.

 ## Efficiency, and Purpose-Built Tools